Server-side cache in portals

 No. SLA for cache refresh remains 15 minutes.
 Any changes from Dataverse will reflect on portals within 15 minutes.

-2. I'm using plugins or workflows to update data in other entities and need these data changes to reflect immediately on my portal.
+2. I'm using plugins or workflows to update data in other tables and need these data changes to reflect immediately on my portal.

 This design approach isn't recommended.
 Except the primary record where the create or update action is triggered, data reflection from Dataverse to portals is never guaranteed to be immediate.